1. How to Test Successful Hardware Setup and Configuration

 1.6.
 Testing the Radio Chain

 As a final test, download the following GNU Radio Script to ensure the radio chain is working correctly.
+In order to run this script properly you will need to set up the unit for a loop back operation.
+Instructions to do this can be found here building your first waterfall plot.

 Run the above script in the GNU Radio companion.
+Your result should be something like this

-Alternatively, you can view the building your first waterfall plot tutorial to learn more about GNU Radio.
+You can view the building your first waterfall plot tutorial to learn more about GNU Radio.

 1.7.
 Additional Resources